Ceeh-Jay/metrics_app/README.md

 # explain the folder strucure
     - this is a simple app ...
     - we will use react for the frontend

+# some app features
+    - when you click on the "Retrieve and Calculate" button when there is no data to show, the app informs you -the app stors only one campaign data at a time.
+In other words it overrides the initial data if there is any